rafalbodanka/todo_app/README.md

 This is a simple to do app.
 Set up the table with your colleagues, workmates or family and start planning your responsibilities together.

-The app is deployed and can be accessed online at [your-deployment-link](https://www.example.com).

 ## Table of Contents

 - [Installation](#installation)